yorickdewid/ayahesa/README.md

 High performance scalable web framework.
 Ayahesa is loosely based on the MVC model and supports modern web features.
 The framework is build on top of [Kore](https://github.com/jorisvink/kore) application framework.
 The project is written in C99 and runs on most UNIX like operating systems.

 Features:
+* MVC based
+* JWT authentication
+* JSON-RPC pipeline
+* PostgreSQL database connector
+* Realtime websockets
+* Templating
+* File management
-* Model/view/controller
+* Opque encryption
 * IPv6 support
 * TLS support
-* JWT authentication
-* JSON-RPC pipeline
-* PostgreSQL support
-* Realtime websocket support
-* Event source updates
-* Basic templating

 ## Configuration